-Although Latino/a/x/e (hereafter, "Latine") students have high aspirations for achievement in Science, Technology, Engineering, and Mathematics (STEM), they remain underrepresented in the STEM workforce.
-Social support is key to science identity formation and sense of belonging, two important predictors of STEM persistence for historically marginalized students.
-Unfortunately, little research has documented the link between Latine students' social networks, science identity, and sense of belonging in ways that canhelp researchers and educators better support their STEM success.
+Although Latino/a/x/e (hereafter, "Latine") students have high aspirations for achievement in Science, Technology, Engineering, and Mathematics (STEM), they remain underrepresented in the STEM workforce (Fry et al., 2021).
+Social support is key to STEM identityformation and sense of belonging, two important predictors of STEM persistence for historically marginalized students.
+Unfortunately, little research has documented the link between Latine students' social networks, STEM identity, and sense of belonging in ways that can help researchers and educators better support their STEM success.

 We used the Community Cultural Wealth framework (CCW) - a theory focused on strengths within Communities of Color (Yosso, 2005) - to design a survey of Latine STEM majors across the University of Texas System (N=408).
-We then measured important contours of Latine STEM students' social networks, including (1) the features of these social networks, (2) the forms of CCW students possess in their social networks, and (3) the relationships that exist between students' networks, science identity, and sense of belonging.
+We then measured important contours of Latine STEM students' social networks, including (1) the features of these social networks, (2) the forms of CCW students possess in their social networks, and (3) the relationships that exist between students' networks, STEM identity, and sense of belonging.